 - 1. Conserve, integrate and maintain significant cultural heritage features. - Protect, enhance and maintain significant natural features and functions. - 3.
 Ensure cultural and natural heritage features are visible to the public. - 4.
 Accommodate active transportation connections through the area as part of a system of connected natural and cultural heritage features. - Maintain compatibility and cohesion between distinct places. - 6.
 Accommodate a mix of housing types and sizes and compatible commercial uses. - Respect the scale and character of existing development in the area and in adjacent neighbourhoods.

-The recommended policies below refer to the Heritage and Development Framework, which would be included in an Official Plan Amendment for the area.
+The recommended policies below refer to the Heritage and Development Framework.
+References to existing policies in the Official Plan refer to the Council-adopted plan.